mlc-ai/mlc-llm/docs/deploy/rest.rst

 Install MLC-Chat Package
 ------------------------

-The REST API is a part of the MLC-Chat package, which we have prepared pre-built pip wheels and you can install it by following the instructions in `<https://mlc.ai/package/>`_.
+The REST API is a part of the MLC-Chat package, which we have prepared pre-built :doc:`pip wheels <../install/mlc_llm>`.

 Verify Installation
 ^^^^^^^^^^^^^^^^^^^